psycopg/psycopg/docs/advanced/cursors.rst

 `~Cursor.scroll()`).

-Using a server-side cursor it is possible to process datasets larger than what would fit in the client memory.
+Using a server-side cursor it is possible to process datasets larger than what would fit in the clients memory.
 However for small queries they are less efficient because it takes more commands to receive their result, so you should use them only if you need to process huge results or if only a partial result is needed.